The party responsible for processing your data is

 In addition to the right to information about the data concerning you and correction of your data, you also have the right to deletion as well as the right to object to the processing or the right to restrict the processing of your data, insofar as this does not conflict with any statutory regulations.
 Furthermore, you have the right to data portability.

-If we collect and process your personal data based on your consent, you also have the right to revoke the consent you have given with effect for the future.
-Your revocation does not affect the lawfulness of the data processing carried out on the basis of the consent until the revocation.
+If we collect and process your personal data based on your consent, you also have the right to withdraw the consent you have given with effect for the future.
+Your withdraw of consent does not affect the lawfulness of the data processing carried out on the basis of the consent until the revocation.

 Where necessary, we will need to verify your identity before we can process your applications.